too-da-loo/toodaloo/README.md

     * Diaper station availability
     * Disabled station availability
     * Details about stalls
-    * Write a review button
+    * Write a post button
 * Profile for user
     * Gender
     * Radius
-    * Past reviews
+    * Past posts
 * Maps
     * Maps should have an icon for bathrooms
     * Ask user for location access